abhishekarya1/Hash-Define-myNotes/content/web-api/caching.md

 1. origin server
 2. edge servers (proxy)

-For serving content they often take a pull-based approach in which content is pulled from the origin server upon request of the client.
+For serving content they often take a pull-based approach in which content is pulled from the origin server (if not present in edge server) upon request of the client.
 Some CDNs like [Netflix's Open Connect](https://openconnect.netflix.com/en/) employ a push-based approach for serving video files.

 [Must read notes](https://notes.eddyerburgh.me/distributed-systems/caching#cdns)